-Durable Objects · Cloudflare Workers docs
+Durable Objects

 fetch() handler method

-fetch() method of a Durable Object namespace is called by the system when an HTTP request is sent to the Object.
-These requests are not sent from the public Internet, but from other Workers, using a Durable Object namespace binding (see below).
+fetch() method of a Durable Object namespace when an HTTP request is sent to the Object.
+These requests are not sent from the public Internet, but from other Workers using a Durable Object namespace binding

 The method takes a

-Request as the parameter, and returns a
+Request as the parameter and returns a

 Response (or a